 Waititi followed Shadows with Hunt for the Wilderpeople, based on Barry Crump novel Wild Pork and Watercress.
 The comedic adventure centres on a city kid (Julian Dennison, from rite of passage drama Shopping) on the run in the bush with his cantankerous uncle (Sam Neill).
 Dennison and Waititi had first worked together on this drug driving commercial.
 Wilderpeople debuted at Sundance in January 2016 to enthusiastic reviews; Dennison got a standing ovation.
 Released in New Zealand two months later, it swiftly broke records for the opening day and opening weekend of a local film; within seven weeks it had overtaken Boy to become Aotearoa's biggest local hit (not accounting for inflation).
 It also netted Waititi NZ Film Awards for Best Film, Director and Screenplay.

 Waititi's "anti-hate satire" Jojo Rabbit debuted at the Toronto Film Festival in September 2019.
-It received a standing ovation, mixed reviews, and the festival's coveted People's Choice Award.
-Multiple awards and nominations would follow at the Golden Globes, the Baftas and beyond, including an Oscar nomination for Best Motion Picture.
-The film revolves around a German boy during World War ll.
-The cast includes Scarlett Johansson and Australian Rebel Wilson, with Kiwi Thomasin McKenzie playing the Jewish teen that the boy encounters.
-Waititi plays the boy's imaginary version of Adolf Hitler.
+It was met with a standing ovation, mixed reviews, and the festival's coveted People's Choice Award.
+A run of accolades followed at the Golden Globes, and beyond — including an Oscar and a Bafta for Best Adapted Screenplay, and an Oscar nomination for Best Motion Picture.
+The film revolves around a young member of the Hitler Youth during World War ll who meets a Jewish teen (played by Kiwi Thomasin McKenzie).
+The cast includes Scarlett Johansson and Australian Rebel Wilson; Waititi plays the boy's imaginary version of Adolf Hitler.

-Jojo Rabbit emerged during an especially busy period for Waititi: as well as directing Next Goal Wins — inspired by a documentary about the American Samoan soccer team — and the acclaimed season finale of Star Wars series The Mandalorian, he signed on to direct a second Thor movie — featuring Natalie Portman as a female incarnation of Thor —and joined the cast of a Suicide Squad sequel, directed by James Gunn (Guardians of the Galaxy).
+Jojo Rabbit emerged during an especially busy period: as well as editing his next film Next Goal Wins — inspired by a documentary about the American Samoan soccer team — and directing the acclaimed season finale of Star Wars series The Mandalorian, he has signed on to direct another Thor movie, featuring Natalie Portman as a female incarnation of Thor.
+Waititi also joined the cast of a Suicide Squad sequel, directed by James Gunn (Guardians of the Galaxy), and is set to direct episodes of Hollywood satire The Auteur.

 Back in 2015, Waititi directed the star-studded video for charity/All Black supporters song 'Team Ball Player Thing', and was part of the team behind Māori Television satirical show Brown Eye.
 Waititi helped out US animation legends John Musker and Ron Clement (Aladdin, The Little Mermaid) in the early stages of developing Disney hit Moana, and campaigned for the film to be dubbed into te reo, long before it became an international hit.